Conditional Independence Testing Using Exchangeable Pairs: Methodology

-Although the above resampling algorithm leads to a consistent level $\alpha$ test, computing $\hat c_{1-\alpha}$ can still be computationally expensive.
-Therefore, we propose an approximate p-value using the randomization technique.
-Generate $\pi_1,\pi_2,\ldots, \pi_B$ uniformly from $\{0,~1\}^n$ and compute the randomized p-value
+Although the above resampling algorithm leads to a consistent level $\alpha$ test, computing $\hat c_{1-\alpha}$ exactly can be computationally expensive.
+Therefore, an approximate $p$-value is proposed using a randomization technique.
+Generate $\pi_1,\pi_2,\ldots,\pi_B$ independently and uniformly from $\{0,1\}^n$ and compute the randomized $p$-value

-Then, reject $H_0$ if $p_{n,B}< \alpha$.
-The following theorem shows that $p_{n,B}$ closely approximates $p_n$ for large $B$ and thereby justifies the use of $p_{n,B}$ for the practical implementation of the proposed test.
+Then $H_0$ is rejected if $p_{n,B}<\alpha$.
+The following theorem shows that $p_{n,B}$ provides a close approximation to $p_n$ for large $B$, thereby justifying the use of $p_{n,B}$ for the practical implementation of the proposed test.